 The higher the speed tier, the faster your internet should be, with an emphasis on ‘should’.
 While the speeds listed above are theoretical and achievable, speeds in reality may change based on factors such as demand during peak periods, where you live, and even the weather.
 The technology through which your NBN service is delivered will also have an impact.

 Generally, the faster you go, the more you will need to pay.
-It’s worth noting, however, that NBN 12 is not actually considered ‘superfast’ internet as it is comparable with standard ADSL2+ connections.
-Instead, NBN 25 is the first superfast speed tier.
+It’s worth noting, however, that NBN 12 is not actually considered ‘superfast’ internet as it’s comparable with most standard ADSL2+ connections.
+Instead, NBN 25 is said to be the first superfast speed tier.
 Now, let’s assess what some of the biggest NBN providers are offering.

-We arrive at TPG first because the telco currently tops our customer satisfaction ratings for NBN service providers – and it’s easy to understand why when you see its broadband plans.
-TPG breaks its NBN plans into three categories – Standard, Boost and Superfast – all of which come with a Wi-Fi modem and are bundled with the telco’s Digital Voice Service.
+TPG faces increased competition from the likes of iiNet, Dodo and Optus, but that doesn’t mean it doesn’t offer great plans.
+TPG breaks its NBN plans into three different categories – Standard, Boost and Superfast – all of which come with a Wi-Fi modem and are bundled with the telco’s Digital Voice Service.
 Each category includes three plan options based on data allowance or call inclusions.

-- Standard Plans: TPG Standard plans all come with a maximum download speed of 12Mbps.
+- Standard Plans: TPG Standard NBN plans all come with a maximum download speed of 12Mbps.
 The cheapest deal at $29.99 comes with just 10GB of data, while the cheapest unlimited plan will cost $59.99.
-In between you can get 100GB of data for $49.99
+In between you can get 100GB of data for $49.99.

-- Boost Plans: TPG Boost plans come with a maximum download speed of 25Mbps.
-All three options boast unlimited data.
+- Fast Plans: TPG Boost plans come with a maximum download speed of 50Mbps.
+The standard configuration comes with unlimited data.
 The cheapest of these Boost plans is the $69.99 package which brings local, national, mobile and international calls at PAYG rates.
-For unlimited local or international calls, you can upgrade to either the $79.99 or $89.99 plan
+You can then add a voice pack for $10 a month.

 - No contract options provide flexibility, but at a price